rhel-labs/learn-katacoda/imagebuilder-cli/step2.md

 others using this blueprint know what system image they are building.
 At this point, the blueprint file does not have any packages but we will add the `nodejs` and `nginx` packages to it.

-In order to create the blueprint from the file, we will use the `blueprints push` cli option.

-`composer-cli blueprints push node-app-server.toml`{{execute}}

-Now that the blueprint is saved, you can add additional components.

 `nodejs` is distributed as an application stream for Red Hat Enterprise Linux, so you will need to add a __[[packages]]__ section to the node-app-server.toml file adding `nodejs` to the build.